Essential Studies Program

 Students are members of a broader society dependent on their meaningful contributions for its success.
 Chadron State College embraces this vision, recognizing the need to serve the region within the context of an increasingly global and more complex world in need of creative solutions to a never-ending supply of challenges and opportunities.
 The Essential Studies Program at Chadron State provides an integrated, coherent learning experience to prepare students for a life of responsible inquiry.

-Essential Studies Structural Criteria
+Essential Studies Policies

 1

-Students majoring in Elementary Education are allowed to overlap up to thirteen (13) credits required for their major with Essential Studies courses
+Students majoring in Elementary Education are allowed to overlap up to thirteen (13) credits required for their major with Essential Studies courses.

-Placement Exam Requirement for Student Learning Outcome #4
+Placement Exam Requirement for the Mathematics Category

 A student may request a placement exam waiver if they meet one of the following criteria:

-First Year Inquiry (FYI) (6 course credits)
+First-Year Inquiry (6 credits)

 Select 6 credits from the following:6